kemckinnmsft/AIPLAB/instructions.md

-	> [!NOTE] Observe that the same document is now classified as Confidential \ Contoso Internal.
+	> NOTE: Observe that the same document is now classified as Confidential \ Contoso Internal.
 You can also see these same documents on a file share at \\fileserver\documents in their new protected state.
 	>
 	>![s1okfpwu.jpg](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/s1okfpwu.jpg)